dagraham/plm-dgraham/README.md

 		python3 not found

-If *python3* is not installed, follow the appropriate procedure for your operating system for installation.
+If *python3* is not installed, follow the appropriate installation procedure for your platform.

 ## Initial Setup